 - Because of the impact of distributing mass emails on campus email systems

 - To limit the amount of unwanted mail sent to campus users’ accounts

 - To reduce the likelihood of inconsistent decisions about the use of distribution lists

 SF State e-mail distribution lists (listservs) are available for current faculty and staff members.
 A faculty or staff member can delegate the management (adds, changes, deletes) of an e-mail distribution list to a student worker; however, ownership of all-campus lists remain the responsibility of the current faculty and staff member who originated it.

 Transferring Ownership of a Distribution List

-It is the responsibility of the distribution list owner to inform DoIT before transferring ownership to another faculty or staff member; otherwise, the person of record is still the original owner.
+It is the responsibility of the distribution list owner to inform Information Technology Services (ITS) before transferring ownership to another faculty or staff member; otherwise, the person of record is still the original owner.

 Distribution List Review